 Do you plan to sell paintings again in the near future?
 (Elsie) Yes.
 I am finally working on a new collection of paintings and prints!
 We have new prints coming out in our shop regularly.

 Are you hiring?
 Any current job openings we have will be posted here.
-Sorry, we are not accepting interns.
+Sorry, we are not accepting interns right now.

 I'm coming to Springfield!
 Do you have a list of fun places I should visit?
 Yes, welcome to our little town!
 Here's a list of a few places we love: To eat, we like Aviary Creperie, J.O.B., Aunt Martha's Pancake House, Gailey's, Taylor's Drive In and Casper's.
 Our favorite coffee shops are The Coffee Ethic + Kingdom.
 Our favorite bar is Scotch & Soda.
 Don't forget to drop by Elle's for some homemade ice cream.

 How old are you?
 Elsie is 32.
 Emma is 29.

 Did you change your last name(s)?
 (Elsie) Yes.
 In May of 2011 I was married and became Elsie Larson.
 (Emma) No, when I got married I didn't change my name.
 Emma Chapman—forever. :)

 What is your ethnicity?
 Our mother was born in Caracas, Venezuela where she lived until upper elementary school.
 Our grandmother is Venezuelan and our grandfather was American.
 We are 1/4 Venezuelan, and the rest of our family has lived in the Midwest for many generations.